 Balance is a primary goal as we look at your spiritual life.
 What aspects of your life do you want to have a greater spiritual experience in?
 Which aspects to you most easily connect?
 Through your mind, your body, your emotions, through service, etc.

 Just a few examples of practices I can help you explore in mind, heart and body: religious text study; prayer; service & community living; movement (such as yoga and Qi Gong); body care (such as massage with a spiritual focus); voice (chanting, mantra); energy (such as guided visualization or body awareness); silence; journaling and other mind-heart related techniques.

-I have familiarity with practices and texts from: Christianity, Judaism, Hinduism, Islam, Buddhism, Taoism, Earth-based Traditions, Science of Mind, and other traditions.
+Through training at One Spirit Interfaith Seminary, I have familiarity with and respect for practices and texts from: Christianity, Judaism, Hinduism, Islam, Buddhism, Taoism, Earth-based Traditions, Science of Mind, and other traditions.

 Often sessions occur every other week or once a month, in order to provide time for reflection and integration.

 Sessions can be in-person or virtual.